wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

     <kbd>![image176](./images/media/image176.png)</kbd>

-4. Click on **Explore**, then select **Monitor**.
+4. Click **Explore**, then select **Monitor**.
 Take a look at the dashboard and you can see that the Used Heap Memory Max is now 500 MB as defined in jvm.options.

     <kbd>![image180](./images/media/image180.png)</kbd>